Tag along for our FTC disclosure saga here. The following article was last updated on Dec 4, 2025 ...

 This Isn't Just A Motorcycle Helmet Lock

 It's a bit more than that.
-A retractable motorcycle helmet lock recently stole my "KISS" (keep it simple, stupid) prize for some duration, offering enough cable length to secure my ATGATT riding jacket as well.
-Smaller than a bar of soap, the product I'm growing savvy to gets easily overlooked for all of the right reasons.
+A retractable motorcycle helmet lock recently stole my "KISS" (keep it simple, stupid) prize for some duration, offering enough cable length to secure my ATGATT riding jacket, as well.
+Smaller than a bar of soap, the product I'm growing savvy to easily gets overlooked for all of the right reasons.

 The Lewis N. Clark "Not" Motorcycle Helmet Lock

 Who cares, though?
 It works better for securing motorcycle riding gear than most function-specific products out there.
 I say this because it's strong enough for lunch break, gas stop and sightseeing activities and compact enough to fit in your pocket should you want it there.
-Tiny and reliable always takes the win where motorcycling is concerned.
+Tiny and reliable always win where motorcycling is concerned.

 Imagine riding along and thinking "there's nothing I want more right now than to eat an expired gas station candy bar while staring in awe at some small town's desperate attempt to boost tourism using only a massive ball of twine".
 Well, when you get to this shelf-below-Yellowstone extravaganza, you might want to ditch your gear.
 Extend the steel wire, run it through your helmet, jacket sleeve and bike frame before delving into the full array of inspired ... whatever.